ui-testing-academy/ui-testing-academy.github.io/_posts/2020-08-30-never-use-sleeps-in-test-code.md

 ---
-title: Best Pracrices - 2
+title: '[WIP] Never use sleeps in test code'
-subtitle: Subtitle for "Best Pracrices - 2"
+subtitle: 'Subtitle for "[WIP] Never use sleeps in test code"'
 categories: [general, best-practices]
 author: alex
 ---